jenkins-x/issues/README.md

 # issues

-Issue tracker for Jenkins X v3
+This repository is the main issue tracker for Jenkins X v3